 - Apply for a license.

-1. Complete a 150 semester hour or 225 quarter hour educational program of acceptable coursework in accounting.
+1. Complete 150 semester hours of college-level coursework in accounting.

 2. Accumulate the required hours of experience.

 Minnesota CPA candidates must earn at least one year or 2,000 hours of professional experience in accounting utilizing skills in accounting, attest, compilation, management advisory, financial advisory, tax, or consulting.
 Qualifying experience may take place through employment in industry, government, public practice, or academia.
 The experience may be full-time or part-time and must be accumulated over at least one year and not more than three years.
 The qualifying hours and skills used must be verified by a currently licensed CPA.

 3. Complete the AICPA ethics course and exam.

 The American Institute of Certified Public Accountants (AICPA) Professional Ethics Comprehensive Course for Licensure self-study ethics course and exam must be passed with a score of 90% or higher for a candidate to be eligible for a Minnesota CPA license.
 The course materials can be ordered directly through the AICPA website.